BrooksLabUCSC/flair/docs/source/modules.rst

    flair diffSplice -i <isoforms.bed>|<isoforms.psl> -q counts_matrix.tsv [options]

-If there are 3 or more samples per condition, then the user can run with ``--test`` and DRIMSeq will be used to calculate differential usage of the alternative splicing events between two conditions.
+If there are 3 or more samples per condition, then you can run with ``--test`` and DRIMSeq will be used to calculate differential usage of the alternative splicing events between two conditions.
 Run with ``--help`` to see more DRIMSeq-specific arguments.
 If conditions were